 1. DIRECTOR QUALIFICATION STANDARDS

 1.01 Independence.
 A majority of the members of the Board of Directors (the “Board”) of Micron Technology, Inc. (the “Company”) must be independent directors as defined in the listing standards of the NASDAQ Global Select Market of the NASDAQ Stock Market LLC ("NASDAQ") and the corporate governance rules and regulations of the Securities and Exchange Commission (the “SEC”).
 In determining the independence of our directors, the Board has adopted independence standards that mirror the criteria specified by applicable laws and regulations of the SEC and NASDAQ listing standards, such that any relationship that does not violate any of those rules or standards is considered by the Board to be an immaterial relationship that does not impair director independence.

 1.03 Prohibited Service.
 No director shall serve as a director, officer or employee of a competitor of the Company.

-1.04 Term Limits.
-Recognizing the value of continuity of directors who have experience with the Company, there are no limits on the number of terms for which a director may hold office.
+1.04 Age and Term Limits.
+Recognizing the value of continuity of directors who have experience with the Company, there are no limits on age or the number of terms for which a director may hold office.

 2. DIRECTOR RESPONSIBILITIES